iSPIRT/ppl/badal/zkp/README.md

 program (because then they would become known to the transaction creator).
 To get around this problem, the transaction creator creates the `transaction_core` data structure, and sends it to the other owners for their signatures.
-Each owner signs the `transaction_core` and sends the signature back to the transaction creator.
+Each owner computes the hash of the `transaction_core`, signs this hash, and sends the signature back to the transaction creator.
 The `transaction_creator` collects all these signatures and and attaches them along with the transaction as public inputs when submitting it to the Notary.
 In addition, the ZKP program contains code to verify that each of these signatures is a valid signature (this step does not require knowledge of the Private IDs).

 Should the transaction creator provide a "direct proof" as described in the first paragraph, or should the transaction owner be treated as just another owner and its signature included in the list of signatures that are public inputs?
-The advantage of the former is that it would be more efficient than the latter.
+The advantage of the former is that (most likely ) it would be more efficient than the latter.
 The advantage of the latter is consistency and simplicity of the code?

 TODO: Decide whether the transaction owner will use a "direct proof" or a signature.
-Remember, it is possible that single-owner transactions the most common case in many schemas and hence it might be worth optimizing this case.
+Remember, it is possible that single-owner transactions will be the most common case in many schemas and hence it might be worth optimizing this case.

 The ZKP digital signature system (used for non-transaction creator owners) must satisfy all the same properties as those for the standard digital signature described in the previous section.
 In addition it should also satisfy this:

-- The system must be ZKP friendly
+- The signature verificaction algorithm of this system must be ZKP friendly

+TODO: What signature system is ZKP friendly?
+Specifically this needs to be a standard digital signature scheme i.e. it should be possible for a third party to verify the validity of a signature knowing just the public key, and this verification algorithm must be ZKP friendly.

 Due to this requirement is it possible that the ZKP digital signature system is used is not the same as the standard digital signature system.

-If we're using the "direct proof" method the transaction creator then it has a different set of requirements.
+If we're using the "direct proof" method for the transaction creator then it has a different set of requirements.
 Specifically, this method is equivalent to having a HMAC keyed on the Private ID, with the following properties:

 - It should be collision resistant and preimage resistant
-- It should be ZKP friendly
+- It must be ZKP friendly

 TODO: If we are using the "direct proof" method, then decide which HMAC is used for this

+TODO: Is it necessary for the "other owners" to sign the full transaction?
+Can we get away by having them just sign the inputs and outputs in which they're involved?

 ## ZKP Protocols